jamiesmith/streamdeck-menulib/README.md

 `com.gabrielperales.osascript.streamDeckPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

+## But it doesn't work!

+I can't get it to refresh / change the params when loading.
+The workaround is to copy the activity, paste it somewhere else, then move it where you want it.
+PRs welcome!

 ## Source code

 The Sources folder contains the source code of the plugin.
+Don't judge, I hacked this together.

 ## Examples